divarvel/blog/posts/2019-09-10-a-new-tale-of-servant-clients.md

 You may think this is all magic, as Servant relies _heavily_ on type families, which hide the "actual" types you're dealing with.
-Fear not, we can see precisely what's happening with `:!kind`.
+Fear not, we can see precisely what's happening with `:kind!`.
 If you want to follow along, you can download a [working example](../files/servant-client.hs) (it's a stack executable file, if you run it, it will drop you in a GHCI session with everything in scope).